 The obvious difficulty might be: but surely it's always moral to not use the work and pay nothing, and if the only difference between a moral course of action and the one in question is that someone benefits, how can that be considered theft?
 But here's the insight: if the work isn't worth anything to you, then you wouldn't have been asking this question anyway since the value you're obliged to pay is zero.
 If the work is worth something to you, then by definition the alternative to freeloading would have been paying that amount to use it, not not using it.

 Any other form of non-scarce good would be the same way: using someone's artwork, for example.
-It's worth noting that using someone's artistic or intellectual property without paying them but with credit and in a way that doesn't devalue the product they're selling (such as posting music from a movie on Youtube) is generally of substantial benefit to the artist, since it gives them publicity - and therefore more fans - at no cost to them.
+It's worth noting that using someone's artistic or intellectual property without paying them but with credit and in a way that doesn't devalue the product they're selling (such as posting music from a movie on Youtube) is generally of substantial benefit to the artist, since it gives them publicity at no cost to them.
 A lot of people who are stingy about copyright of their works overlook that and think they're being stolen from when they're actually being helped.

-This consequence may seem instinctively repulsive to you.
-Therefore, I'll give another intuitive reason why you should reconsider.
-Suppose you live in a small circle of land, less than an acre, and all the rest of the world is 'owned' by other people who don't allow anyone on their land, so you can't leave your area.
-You are therefore in prison, are you not?
-Where do the landowners get the right to keep you there?
-Even if imprisonment were a valid punishment (it's not), you aren't a criminal.
+This consequence may seem repulsive to many, so I'll give another intuitive reason why you should reconsider: the "encirclement" problem.
+Suppose you live in a small circle of land and all the rest of the world is "owned" by other people who don't allow anyone on their land, so you can't leave your area.
+Would the "owners" of the surrounding land be justified in keeping keep you in the circle?
 Does your conscience really tell you that you wouldn't have the right to trespass?

 A common situation that I've heard a lot of people talk about but never elaborate on because they couldn't resolve it in a way that satisfied them (and it bothered me too for a while) is that A steals from B, then A and/or B dies.
 There are a few possible cases here, and they're somewhat murky:

 The criminal dies and the victim wants restitution from the criminal's descendant.
-My verdict is yes: the victim is still owed restitution.
-Their rights were violated, and the criminal's descendant, while not responsible for the crime, is still the best person to do it since they received property not as the result of chance or investment but as the result of theft, thus they are the only person from whom restitution can be taken without it being theft from them.
-If you reject my verdict here then you seemingly end up with the consequence that a criminal can legitimately steal your property by stealing it then giving it to someone else and then killing themselves.
+My verdict is yes: the criminal's descendant owes restitution to the victim (but isn't obliged to give up more than they gained).
+If you reject my verdict here then you seem to end up with the consequence that a criminal can legitimately steal your property by stealing it then giving it to someone else and then killing themselves.

-Obviously, if you labor on someone else's property knowing it's someone else's property then you can't claim any ownership at all of the resulting object that conflicts with theirs.
-(The ideal solution is still to separate out your labor if possible.)
-If there was a probability of it being owned, you multiply the ownership ratio by that.
+Obviously, if you labor on someone else's property knowing it's someone else's property then you can't claim any ownership of the resulting object that conflicts with theirs.
+If there was a probability of it being owned, multiply the ownership ratio by that.

 Lying is another act that's commonly defended from the same realm of moral judgement as obvious crimes like theft and assault.
-That's wrong.
-Giving someone false information generally affects them and insofar as it does, you're responsible for forcing that effect on them, since you gave them false information without their consent.
-Therefore, lying is to be considered a crime at the magnitude of the harm it causes (of course the liar's guilt depends on the harm they expected it to cause; but again redemption and restitution are separate and someone could owe more of either one than the other).
-(This doesn't mean it's okay to tell a 100% harmless lie; just that it's only against the value of Truth and not against Consent.)
+But giving someone false information generally affects them and insofar as it does, you're responsible for forcing that effect on them, since you prevented them from making an informed choice.
+Therefore, lying is a crime with the magnitude of the harm it causes.
+(This doesn't mean it's okay to tell a 100% harmless lie; just that it only violates the value of truth and not peace.)